Well the holidays are over and that means it's time to head south for our water-based fun on Dreamtime, who waits patiently in

 was nearly empty during late August.
 We had some prime seating for "golden" hour.

-has a long local history which includes many Hollywood movie stars frequenting the bar while filming various westerns back in the day.
+long local history which includes many Hollywood movie stars frequenting the bar while filming various westerns back in the day.
+A display of

-A display of dinosaur tracks, fossils, glowing minerals, historical memorabilia plus a great gift shop made quite the interesting (and
+dinosaur tracks, fossils, glowing minerals, historical memorabilia plus a great gift shop made quite the interesting (and lengthy) stop.
+Perfect

 We felt that the roads around Zion really offered some spectacular scenery, just breathtaking.
 Packed a picnic lunch and had a driving